-Description of chambers
+Head of chambers

-Applications are welcome from all who have or expect to achieve a 2.1 or first in their degree, including students who have not yet completed a first degree, or non-law students who have not yet completed a GDL.
+Applications are welcome from all who have or expect to achieve a 2.1 or First in their degree, including students who have not yet completed a first degree, or non-law students who have not yet completed a GDL.
 The successful applicant will absorb complex information and identify essential points and practical solutions quickly; communicate clearly, concisely and persuasively, both orally and in writing; and remain calm, objective and confident while working under pressure.

 Our mini-pupillages are not assessed, and there is no requirement that you come to chambers on a mini-pupillage before you apply for a pupillage.
 We do, however, encourage interested students to visit us for a few days to experience life at Falcon Chambers.
 We find that those who do so invariably apply to us for pupillage.
 The programme lasts for three days (usually Tuesday to Thursday), during which time we try to ensure that you will spend some time in court, sit in on a conference with clients and also sample some paperwork.
-We hold three mini-pupillage sessions each year, full details along with dates, when to apply and the application form are all available on our website.
+We hold three mini-pupillage sessions each year.
+Full details along with dates, when to apply and the application form are all available on our website

 Our pupillage award is £75,000 per pupil (for those starting in October 2023), of which up to £24,000 is available for drawdown during the BPTC year.
 In addition, in their second six months, pupils can expect to earn some additional income from their own work.
 Successful pupils who become junior tenants are usually fully employed doing their own work shortly after being taken on.